MuskanDhamuria/URBANIX/README.md

   # Urban Liveability Analytics Platform

   This is a code bundle for Urban Liveability Analytics Platform.
-The original project is available at https://www.figma.com/design/VtOurzV7sQxlwsZ59sKp4B/Urban-Liveability-Analytics-Platform.

   ## Running the code